Linus4/eldritchinstinct/main.typ

 Characters have 9 inventory slots.
 + Most items, such as a magazine or a flashlight, take up one slot; small items can be bundled together.
 + *Bulky* items take up 2 slots and tend to be awkward to carry.
-Bulky weapons must be wielded in two hands unless otherwise noted.
+Bulky weapons must be wielded in two hands.
 + *Very Heavy* items fill your entire inventory. // TODO

 Anyone carrying a full inventory (that is, filling all 9 slots) is reduced to 0 HP.
 A character cannot carry more items than their inventory allows.